List of content you will read in this article:

-There are multiple ways on how to do this task but we recommend following the method mentioned here.
+There are multiple ways to do this task, but we recommend following the method mentioned here.
 It is easy to follow and installs the Plesk control panel in its best condition.

 Before we get started, you will need the following.

 - Access to the Windows VPS via RDP protocol

 Install Plesk on Windows Server

 Plesk offers a one-click installation feature that is fast and hassle-free.
 The Plesk control panel will be installed with the default configurations.
 Installing Plesk is as easy as installing a normal application.

 - First login to the Windows VPS via RDP

 - Download the Plesk installer from here.
 This will download the most stable Plesk version available.
 At the time of writing this article, it was Plesk 17.

 - Launch the Windows command prompt.
 Change the working directory to the one where you saved the installer binary, then run the following command:

 The installation will start automatically, and the whole process will be from 30 mins to an hour.
 It will download the latest stable version of Plesk and all the needed components during the installation process.
 It will also add all the patches and updates, ensuring the security and performance are at a maximum.